Fence Installation Harford County

-- Check Fallston City and Harford County ordinances and community covenants.
-While it is possible to install a fence less than six feet tall without a permit on a residential property, some homeowners associations tend to dictate how tall the height, finish and color of the fences installed around properties.
+- Check Harford County and Town of Bel Air ordinances and community covenants.
+Every fence installed would need a permit on a residential property, unless the fence being replaced is the same height and material type as the current fence.
+Also, some homeowners associations tend to dictate how tall the height, finish and color of the fences installed around properties.

 - Have underground utilities marked.
 One of the best ways to turn a simple project into a complicated one is to skip this step.